Get Your Daily Dose of Vitamin C With These Tropical Snacks

 - 3 tbsp unflavored gelatin powder

-- Pour the mixture into silicone molds and refrigerate for minimum 6 hours to set.
+- Pour the liquid into silicone molds.
+Refrigerate for at least 6 hours or until set.

 Rosemary Pineapple Mozzarella Bites